maintd/HCPBridgeMqtt_tynet/docs/ESPhome_getting_started.md

 <img width="1070" alt="image" src="https://github.com/user-attachments/assets/efff77d5-2ae1-4152-be38-c851fb496f2b">

-10. Then go to [web.esphome.io](https://web.esphome.io/), click connect and select your ESP from the device list, click INSTALL, select the .bin file you just downloaded and click Install.
+10. Then go to [web.ESPHome.io](https://web.esphome.io/), click connect and select your ESP from the device list, click INSTALL, select the .bin file you just downloaded and click Install.
 If it doesen't work, try it multiple times
 <img width="1070" alt="image" src="https://github.com/user-attachments/assets/5d1d382a-e449-4071-835c-67cbf3130ed4">

-11. go back to home assistant, open settings->devices->esphome, here you should be able to add the device, if not try to powercycle the board
+11. go back to home assistant, open settings->devices->ESPHome, here you should be able to add the device, if not try to powercycle the board
 <img width="1056" alt="image" src="https://github.com/user-attachments/assets/4d591352-ec6e-4184-b109-da8ef8a03a5a">

 Click done and you can now use the Device